A comprehensive study of $\Lambda_c^- \to \Lambda (\to p \pi) \mu^- \bar \nu_{\mu}$ incorporating SMEFT implications and right-handed neutrino: Introduction

 Using the allowed regions of the WCs, we compute a set of key observables for both the three-body decay $\Lambda_c^- \to \Lambda \mu^- \bar\nu_{\mu}$ and the four-body decay $\Lambda_c^- \to \Lambda(\to p\pi),\mu^- \bar\nu_{\mu}$.
 The observables considered include the differential branching fraction, forward–backward asymmetry, and the polarization asymmetries of the $\Lambda$ baryon and the lepton, along with angular coefficients that characterize the full four-body kinematics of $\Lambda_c^-\to \Lambda(\to p \pi) \mu^- \bar \nu_{\mu}$.
 We discuss the observables that show sensitivity to different Lorentz structures of the NP operators and serve as powerful probes for testing SM consistency and possible NP searches in future measurements at BESIII, Belle~II, and LHCb.

-The paper is structured as follows: In section \ref{TF}, we present the low-energy effective Hamiltonian with matching between EFT and SMEFT operators, form factors, and helicity amplitudes.
-In Section \ref{npc}, we present the constraints on the NP operators.
+The paper is structured as follows: In section \ref{TF}, we present the low-energy effective Hamiltonian with matching between EFT and SMEFT operators.
+In section \ref{npc}, we present the constraints on the NP operators.
 In section \ref{observables}, we list the observables considered in our analysis.
 Results of the study are presented in the section \ref{result}.
 Finally, in section \ref{conclusion} we present the concluding remarks.
-Other required technical information is provided in Appendices \ref{app-A}, \ref{app-B}, and \ref{app-C}, respectively.
+Other required technical information are provided in Appendices \ref{app-A0}, \ref{app-A}, \ref{app-B}, \ref{app-kin}, and \ref{app-C}.